 Every time I go into a supermarket I look to see what the “new” product is and 9 times out of 10 I will buy it.
 It is a bit of an expensive way of food shopping but a treat every now and then is well worth it if it means I keep moving closer to being vegan full time.

 6. Get social!

 The most useful social account to follow is the Veganuary Facebook Group.
 It’s particularly handy if you are doing the challenge by yourself.
 The community is super friendly and supportive.
-I’ve found them an invaluable source of advice over the last 11 months and they are partly the reason why I’ve decided this year I’m going vegan and not looking back.
+I’ve found them an invaluable source of advice since first taking the Veganuary challenge and they are partly the reason why I’ve decided this year I’m going vegan and not looking back.
 They also will tell you about the latest product releases and where to find the best vegan products!

 There are also tonnes of useful Instagram accounts to follow – not just for recipe inspiration – but for tips on “accidental” vegan products and information on new product launches!
 My favourites are @accidentallyveganUK and @veganfoodandliving.

 I got so much crap from family and friends when I decided to go veggie.
 I was always an adventurous eater and I’ve tried all manner of weird and wonderful foods (including insects and tripe).
 I’ve also been on a butchery course.
 So you can imagine everyone’s shock when my vegetarianism wasn’t just a “phase” and I told them I was moving from veggie to vegan.